cl-uh-b/cl-uh-b.github.io/index.md

 The following sections document the development history of CL-UH-B.

 ### Milestone 1: Mockup and Deployment
 The goal of Milestone 1 was to deploy our system to [Galaxy](https://galaxy.meteor.com/) with a completed landing page and mockups.
 You can find our [Project Board M1 here](https://github.com/cl-uh-b/cl-uh-b/projects/1).
+You may view the [mockups here](doc/mockups).

 ![](doc/project-board-m1.png)